|Are You Putting Too Much|

-The original Atkins diet, and even all of his later versions were never meant to keep you in Ketosis forever.
-They really weren't.
-They were designed to get you into Ketosis initially, where hunger and cravings could be controlled long enough to teach you how to add more carbs to your diet slowly, so that you could learn your own personal tolerance for carbohydrate -- and learn how to stay within that tolerance.
+Ketosis is a metabolic state where hunger and cravings can be controlled long enough to teach you how to add more carbs to your diet slowly, so you can learn your own personal tolerance for carbohydrate -- and learn how to stay within that tolerance.

-So we really need to THINK about what we're doing to ourselves.
+We really need to think about what we're doing to ourselves.
 Right Now.
 Before it's too late.
-Because the idea wasn't to stay in Ketosis forever.
-Although that's what a lot of folks are going to have to do now, even though we do not know how safe that is long-term.
+Because the original idea wasn't to stay in ketosis forever.

 Unfortunately, staying in ketosis long-term is what a lot of folks are going to have to do even though we do not know how safe long-term is.

 I've seen some pretty wacky things happen to those who have been in ketosis for too long, myself included.